 So the issue here in chapter 2 again is the evangelistic strategy of the church.
 We reach the world by holiness, not by technique.

 Let me ask you something.
 What is our primary message to this world about God?
 Are we trying to tell the world that God is omnipotent?
-Well it's true.
+Well, it's true.
 Are we trying to get across to this world that God is omniscient?
 That God is omnipresent?
 That God is immutable?
 Are we trying to get across to this world that God is the creator and the sustainer of the universe?
 That God is sovereign?
 That God is eternal?
-Yes, all that is true.
-What we're really trying to get the world to understand is that God is a Savior...isn't that it?
+Yeah, all of that is true.
+What we're really trying to get the world to understand is that God is a Savior - isn't that it?
 We're trying to get them to understand that God is there to save them.
 And that's verse 10.
 "How can we adorn the teaching about God as Savior in every respect if we don't look like we've been saved?"
 I mean, if I tell you about my barber and you look at me and say, "Your hair is a mess," you aren't going to my barber.
 Now how obvious is that?
-If I tell you I have found a wonderful place to eat and I've been eating there for 15 years and I'm going to eat there till I'm dead, I have a terminal illness that came from food poisoning.
+If I tell you I have found a wonderful place to eat and I've been eating there for 15 years, and I'm going to eat there till I'm dead - I have a terminal illness that came from food poisoning.
 You're going to say, "I'm not going to that place."
-It doesn't do any good to commend something to you that doesn't show up in my life.
+It doesn't do me any good to commend something to you that doesn't show up in my life.
 If I am going to adorn the doctrine or the teaching about God as a Savior, then I'm going to have to demonstrate that I've been saved.
 Saved from what?
-Sin...sin.
+Sin, sin.

-We make salvation attractive when we demonstrate deliverance from sin...power over sin and temptation.
+We make salvation attractive when we demonstrate deliverance from sin - power over sin and temptation.
 Lives characterized by purity, power, joy, blessing.
 By the way, that word "adorn" is great.
-There's a hairspray named that, Adorn, and that really does speak about what that word means.
-It's from a Greek word kosmeo, from which we get cosmetic.
-It means to make something beautiful.
-We say a woman adorned herself with jewels and it was used that way in ancient times.
-The word kosmeo, to put on cosmetics, to make beautiful.
-In fact, in the Greek one made kosmeoout of chaos and that's what you ladies are doing basically.
+There's a hairspray named that, “Adorn,” and that really does speak about what that word means.
+It's from a Greek word kosme, from which we get cosmetic.
+It means “to make something beautiful.”
+We say a woman adorned herself with jewels, and it was used that way in ancient times.
+The word kosme – “to put on cosmetics, to make beautiful.”
+In fact, in the Greek, one made kosme out of chaos, and that's what you ladies are doing, basically.
 You're turning the chaos into the cosmos, the disarray into beauty and order.
 Some of you are doing a wonderful job at it as well.
 And the true chaos will never be known, I'm sure.
 But that is precisely what the word means.
-And when we show the order and the beauty of the power of a saving God in our lives, we make salvation beautiful, we make God, as it were, attractive.
-And he says you want to do that in all things, in every respect.
+And when we show the order and the beauty of the power of a saving God in our lives, we make salvation beautiful; we make God, as it were, attractive.
+And he says you want to do that in all things, “in every respect.”

 So Paul in this chapter is going to set some standards down.
 They're not negotiable.
 They're absolute.
-He says to Titus, "Don't let anybody get around this...don't let anybody circumvent this...don't let anybody rationalize and justify themselves and evade these things...they're crucial, keep on talking, keep on talking and do it with authority...because what is at stake?
-The Word of God, the saving power of God, that's all at stake."
-And if we're going to have an impact on the world it's going to be the impact of our holy living, starting in verse 2, and we'll start there next time, comes the commands.
-They run down through verse 10 and then in verses 11 to 14, the reason for them.
-It is a powerful chapter and I believe God is going to instruct us in powerful ways.
-My prayer, that the result will be many will come to know Christ because of your life and your testimony.
+He says to Titus, "Don't let anybody get around this; don't let anybody circumvent this; don't let anybody rationalize and justify themselves and evade these things - they're crucial; keep on talking; keep on talking, and do it with authority” - because what is at stake?
+The Word of God, the saving power of God - that's all at stake.
+And if we're going to have an impact on the world, it's going to be the impact of our holy living, starting in verse 2.
+And we'll start there next time - come the commands.
+They run down through verse 10; and then in verses 11 to 14, the reason for them.
+It is a powerful chapter, and I believe God is going to instruct us in powerful ways.
+My prayer that the result will be many will come to know Christ because of your life and your testimony.